bLacKr0sE17/AML2025_unified_model_group9/README.md

 - `baseline_model.ipynb`: file with trained baseline model
 - `baseline_model.pkl`: baseline model saved as a pickle
 - `baseline_test_results_submission.csv`: results a the baseline model submitted to Kaggle (public score = 0.73190)

+## Exploratory models
+This repository serves a exploratory approach where the datasets were explored and different models compared on performance.